 Charles was an avid sports fan and loved football.
 One of his joys was watching his sons play sports.
 Charles and one of his best friends, Kenny Davis would go to some games together.
 Kenny would drive while Charles sat in the passenger seat looking out the window, eating fritos and drinking Mountain Dew.
 Charles was very proud of all of his sons who attended and graduated from college.
 Another hobby of Charles was eating.
 A few of his favorite foods were Cindy’s peach cobbler, Monroe Barnes Jr.’s pecan pie and Prue’s dressing.

 Charles loved his church, church family and God.
 Charles was thankful that after being diagnosed with prostate cancer over 13 years ago, God blessed him to live a wonderful life full of family, friends and love.

 Charles leaves to cherish his memory: his wife, Cynthia; brothers, Monroe (Gail), Paul (Patricia) and Dwight (Belinda); sons, Armiya (Nazirah), Christopher (Shirley), Dwight and Charles Jr.; grandchildren, Zakkiyat, Ta’riq, Eesa, Banyaamin, Ayyoub, Saa’lih, Akhira, Sulaiman, Isaiah, Nadia, Amare, Arianna, Ahmina and Taliah; a favorite aunt, Aunt Bett English; brother-in-law, Monroe Barnes (Stacey); special cousin, Mary Sutton; special friends, Kenny Davis, Kendal Coes, Bruce Edmondson and Willie Gottrell; and a host of family and friends.

-To send flowers to Charles E. English's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Charles E. English, please visit our floral store.